tjmahr/tjmahr.github.io/_posts/2020-03-04-bayes-theorem-in-three-panels.md

 $$ P(\text{unknown} \mid \text{observed}) = \frac{ P(\text{observed} \mid \text{unknown}) * P(\text{unknown})}{P(\text{observed})} $$

-When I was first learning Bayes, this form was my anchor for remember the formula.
-The goal is to learn about unknown quantity from data, so the left side needs be "unknown given data".
+When I was first learning Bayes, this form was my anchor for remembering the formula.
+The goal is to learn about unknown quantity from data, so the left side needs to be "unknown given data".

 These terms have conventional names: